 Also, poking within bee holes might be perceived as a threat.
 At this point, these female bees would not hesitate to sting you.

 The likelihood of getting in contact with a female carpenter bee is low since they usually stay close to their eggs and within their nests.
 So, unless you are specifically looking for them, chances are, your paths would not cross often.

 These female carpenter bees sting with venom.
 What’s more, they can sting more than once.
-(Other bees, once it stings a person once, die shortly thereafter).
+(Other bees, after stinging a person once, die shortly thereafter).

 Do Carpenter Bees Sting Hurt?

 A carpenter bee sting can be painful.
 Sharp pain and a burning sensation will be experienced that will later subside into a dull pain that could last for more than an hour.